taliyos/Form2RoleBot/README.md

 *Note that a change to the username will also cause the discriminator to change*.

-## roles
+## Roles
-Build v0.1.0 does not create roles if they aren't found and doesn't remove roles from the user.
-For now, this needs to be done manually.
+Build v0.1.2 does not create roles if they aren't found and doesn't remove roles from the user.
+For now, this needs to be done manually for now.

 The bot does support multiple roles per data box (checkboxes in google forms) and use of the " + " which denotes two roles together.